Skip to main content

 • Description: Optionally, give the property a description so it can be easily distinguished from others.

 • Format: Choose the property’s format.
-Currently, only JSON is available.
+"JSON" and "text" are available.

 • Value: Click on “add value” and, in the code editor, enter the JSON containing the credential that you want to turn into a global property.
 You can enter any value here.